This fast, reliable process is used to excavate in congested areas

-We are used to digging and excavate using traditional methods but sometimes it is so hard to dig a trench when there are buried pipes/conduits in the area over which we are working.
-Well, there are other ways to excavate that can save us money but most important headaches.
-The Hydrovac Excavation process is a non-destructive digging process that consists of injecting pressurized water and a vacuum system to dig out soil leaving a trench completely open.
+Traditional methods for digging and excavating don't always work.
+When there are pipes or conduits buried in the area being dug up, a more modern approach has to be taken.
+The Hydrovac Excavation process is a non-destructive digging process that consists of injecting pressurized water and a vacuum system to dig out soil, leaving a trench completely open.

 How the Hydrovac Process Works